Getting Past Chronic Fatigue Caused by MOG-AD: Part 1 - Unlocking the Power of Sleep

 My journey to recovery from MOG-AD (Myelin Oligodendrocyte Glycoprotein Antibody Disease) has been long and arduous, a marathon rather than a sprint.
 Yet, this journey has left me with an overwhelming sense of gratitude as I continue to regain vitality and reclaim my life.

-This article is part 1 of a three-part series called "Finally Getting Past Chronic Fatigue Caused by MOG-AD."
+This article is part 1 of a four-part series called "Finally Getting Past Chronic Fatigue Caused by MOG-AD."

 Let me start with a little background information first.